jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 Now it's time to mate the electrode connections on the electronics case and the strap.

-Ensure that the Version text on the receiver and electronic case are facing the same direction.
-Button the male snap-fastener on the electronic case to the female snap-fasteners in the strap.
+Ensure that the Version text on the receiver and electronics case are facing the same direction.
+Button the male snap-fastener on the electronics case to the female snap-fasteners in the strap.
 There should be an audible click, indicating a snug connection.